 Avocado ships mattresses at no cost to anywhere in the United States, including Alaska and Hawaii.
 They do not offer international shipping.

-Avocado mattresses ship for free to any U.S. location, including Alaska and Hawaii.
-Avocado doesn’t ship internationally.
+Avocado mattresses ship for free to the contiguous U.S. Avocado doesn’t ship internationally.

 The Avocado Latex Mattress should be ready to ship 4-6 business days after the customer places their order, and delivery times vary based on location.
 Avocado ships most mattresses via FedEx.
 Because the Avocado Latex Mattress is heavier, Avocado may ship it via a delivery company called AGS.
 This delivery service is free and results in the mattress being delivered near the front door.